usmanmusa1920/dotfiles/README.md

-# Dotfiles and system customisation
+# Dotfiles and system customization

 How I customise my system `Linux Mint` environment (terminal, vs-code, browser, desktop, etc) as I am a developer, while for `MacOS` it is located in `MacOS-dotfiles` directory of this repository.